ramirocabral/aws-solutions-architect-associate-notes-SAAC03/networks/VPC.md

 - gives double throughput of virtual private gateway by using ECMP support

 ## VPC Sharing
-- share one or more subnets within other accounts beloning to the same [[AWSOrganisations]]
+- share one or more subnets within other accounts beloning to the same [[AWSOrganizations]]
 - every account can only work with the resources they created

 ## VPC Flow Logs